aleaxit/gmpy/docs/_build/html/_sources/mpz.txt

 **num_digits(...)**
     x.num_digits([base=10]) returns the length of the string representing the absolute value of *x* in radix *base*.
-The result is usually correct but may be 1 too large. *base* can range between 2 and 62, inclusive.
+The result is correct if base is a power of 2.
+For other other bases, the result is usually correct but may be 1 too large. *base* can range between 2 and 62, inclusive.

 mpz Functions
 -------------